diegomrodrigues/statistical_learning_notes/14. High Dimensions Methods/topics.md

-Okay, let's analyze Chapter 18, "High-Dimensional Problems: p >> N," focusing on the key concepts and techniques relevant for a data scientist, and keeping in mind the specific focus of your specialization.

-**18. High-Dimensional Problems: p >> N**

 *   **18.1 When p is Much Bigger than N:**
     *   Problem Statement: Defining the challenge of having many more features (p) than observations (N), a common issue in genomics and other fields.